SERG-Delft/serg-delft.github.io/msctopics/prazi-pipeline.md

+---
+layout: page
-# Real-time analysis of dependency networks
+title: Real-time analysis of dependency networks
+---

 ## Background
 At the Software Analytics Lab (SAL), we are developing techniques to construct